 Introduction to MySQL Binlog

-MySQL Binlog is a binary log, which consists of all the modifications that happened in the database.
+MySQL Binlog is a binary log, which consists of all the modifications that happen in the database.
 All the details are written in the server in binary format.
-To read the contents in the file we use the “mysqlbinlog” utility.
-The Binary log is useful in the MySQL replication, where the main server will send data from binary logs to the remote servers.
-Basically, when we perform operations like creating the table or updating the data from the existing table these events details are stored in the binary logs.
+To read the contents in the file, we use the “mysqlbinlog” utility.
+The Binary log is helpful in MySQL replication, where the main server will send data from binary logs to the remote servers.
+When we perform operations like creating the table or updating the data from the existing table, these event details are stored in the binary logs.

 Syntax: